-emergency services: providing nutritional meals, clean clothing and safe shelter every evening and to introduce everyone who comes to the life changing love of jesus christ.
-Our goal is to provide basic case management including job search assistance, referrals for permanent housing and an introduction to our lifebuilders program.
-Each year three community meals are served; an easter meal, thanksgiving and christmas feasts each serving in excess of 1000 individuals.
-For the fiscal year ending september 30, 2015, city rescue mission provided 67,913 safe nights shelter and 205,351 meals.
+emergency services: city rescue mission provides nutritional meals, clean clothing and safe shelter every evening to hundreds of individuals seeking assistance.
+Our mission is to introduce all we serve to the life changing love of jesus christ.
+We provide meals, showers, laundry services, case management, job search assistance, referrals for permanent housing and an introduction to our lifebuilders long term recovery program.
+Each year we offer three community feasts, easter, thanksgiving and christmas, each serving in excess of 1000 individuals.
+For the fiscal year ending september 30, 2017 city rescue mission provided 71,657 of safe nights shelter and 224,222 meals.

 City Rescue Mission (CRM) provides emergency shelter for men, women, and women with children in Jacksonville FL, but CRM is SO much more!
 I volunteer at the McDuff Avenue Campus, home to the LifeBuilders Recovery Program.
 LifeBuilders is a Bible-based, non-denominational Christian, long-term residential recovery program.
 Participants in the LifeBuilders Program live at the McDuff campus for approximately 18 months.

 CRM exists to transform the lives of the homeless and needy, serving them through the love and compassion of Jesus Christ.
 Also very important: CRM receives NO government funding (Federal State or Local).